Thodly/NYTimesSearch/README.md

 * [X] Used the **ActionBar SearchView** or custom layout as the query box instead of an EditText
 * [ ] User can **share an article link** to their friends or email it to themselves
 * [ ] Replaced Filter Settings Activity with a lightweight modal overlay
+* [X]Improve the user interface and experiment with image assets and/or styling and coloring (1 to 3 points depending on the difficulty of UI improvements)

 ## Video Walkthrough